aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to PPSM within C++ Applications" h2="Convert PDF to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PDF to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PDF to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert PDF to PPSM?</h2>

+PDF to PPSM conversion is a useful feature for C++ developers who are looking to integrate PDF to PPSM conversion feature inside their C++ applications.
+PPSM is a Microsoft PowerPoint Show file format which is used to store presentations.
+It is a compressed version of PPTX file format and is used to store presentations with animations, transitions, and other effects.

+<h2>How Aspose.Total helps for PDF to PPSM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of APIs which helps developers to build powerful applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export PDF to PPTX and convert PPTX to PPSM respectively.

+To export PDF to PPTX, developers can use Aspose.PDF for C++ API.
+It provides a wide range of features to manipulate PDF documents.
+It can be used to convert PDF to PPTX, extract text, images, and other content from PDF documents.

+Once the PDF is converted to PPTX, developers can use Aspose.Slides for C++ API to convert PPTX to PPSM.
+It provides a wide range of features to manipulate PowerPoint presentations.
+It can be used to convert PPTX to PPSM, extract text, images, and other content from PowerPoint presentations.

+In conclusion, Aspose.Total for C++ is a comprehensive package of APIs which helps developers to build powerful applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export PDF to PPTX and convert PPTX to PPSM respectively.
+This makes it easy for C++ developers to integrate PDF to PPSM conversion feature inside their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}